RezuwanHassan262/Last-100-plus-years-Earthquake-Data-Analysis-And-Visualization/README.md

 ![Earthquake magnitude over time in the last 100+ years.png](https://raw.githubusercontent.com/RezuwanHassan262/Last-100-plus-years-Earthquake-Data-Analysis-And-Visualization/main/dashboard_images/Earthquake%20magnitude%20over%20time%20in%20the%20last%20100%2B%20years.png)
 [Dashboard Link](https://public.tableau.com/app/profile/md.reuzwan.hassan/viz/Last100yearsEarthquakeData-Analysis/Earthquakemagnitudeovertimeinthelast100years)

-1. The highest recorded earthquake in the last hundred-plus years in this Bangladesh-India-Nepal_Myanmar region was 7.2 in magnitude on 8th July 1918.
+1. The highest recorded earthquake in the last hundred-plus years in this Bangladesh-India-Bhutan-Myanmar region was 7.2 in magnitude on 8th July 1918.
 It took place in Bangladesh.
-2. The lowest recorded earthquake in the last hundred-plus years in this Bangladesh-India-Nepal_Myanmar region was 5 in magnitude which took place in multiple regions of BIBM, But mostly in India and India-Bangladesh border region.
+2. The lowest recorded earthquake in the last hundred-plus years in this Bangladesh-India-Bhutan-Myanmar region according to the website is 5 in magnitude which took place in multiple regions of BIBM, But mostly in India and India-Bangladesh border region.

 ![Regionwise Earthquake occurance frequency over time in the last 100+ years.png](https://raw.githubusercontent.com/RezuwanHassan262/Last-100-plus-years-Earthquake-Data-Analysis-And-Visualization/main/dashboard_images/Regionwise%20Earthquake%20occurance%20frequency%20over%20time%20in%20the%20last%20100%2B%20years.png)
 [Dashboard Link](https://public.tableau.com/views/Last100yearsEarthquakeData-Analysis/RegionwiseEarthquakeoccurancefrequencyovertimeinthelast100years?:language=en-US&:display_count=n&:origin=viz_share_link)